Malloy v. State

 The indictment literally follows the form No. 88 provided by section 7161 of the Code of 1907 for the offense charged.
 This was sufficient, and the court did not err in overruling the demurrer to it.
 Section 7132, Code 1907.

-There was an application by the defendant for a charge of venue, setting forth the reasons why he could not have a fair and impartial trial in that county in which the indictment was found, which was sworn to by the defendant.
+There was an application by the defendant for a charge of venue setting forth the reasons why he could not have a fair and impartial trial in that county in which the indictment was found, which was sworn to by the defendant.
 It was refused by the court on the hearing.

 When the defendant makes application for a change of venue, the burden rests on him to show "to the reasonable satisfaction of the court that an impartial trial and an unbiased verdict cannot be reasonably expected" in that county where the indictment was found.
-Seams v.
-State, 84 Ala.
+Seams v State, 84 Ala.
 410, 4 So.
 521. When the application is refused, and it is presented to this court on appeal, the application and the evidence offered in the trial court must be reviewed and revised, and this court will reverse and remand, or render such judgment on the application as it may deem right, without any presumption in favor of the judgment or ruling of the lower court thereon.
-Section 7851, Code 1907, as amended by Gen. Acts Sp.
+Section 7851, Code 1907, Gen. Acts Sp.
 Sess.
 1909, p.
 212; Godau v.
 State, 179 Ala.
 38, 60 So.
 908.

 On the hearing the defendant offered in evidence a copy of the Florence Daily News, which contained an article on the alleged offense.
 There was no evidence offered to show this paper was circulated or had any subscribers in the county where the indictment was found.
 The court informed the defendant, if that paper had any circulation in Limestone county, that the article would be admitted in evidence.
 The defendant declined to make such proof, and the court sustained objection of the state to the introduction of the paper containing the article.
 The defendant cannot complain at this ruling, as there is no evidence indicating in any way how the article could or did have any influence on public opinion in the case in the county.